 - Coordinate all sponsorship and corporate donation efforts with Heather Cross, associate director of development, prior to approaching businesses.

-- If you plan to solicit donations from a company, you must first have approval from Heather Cross.
-You can email her for approval.
+- If you plan to solicit donations from a company, you must first have approval from Heather Cross or Shams Khan.
+You can email for approval.
 Required information to be approved includes: purpose, dollar amount requested, and companies to be contacted

 - If you have questions about how to solicit donations, or which companies to work with, make an appointment with Heather Cross via email.
 (To guarantee the most effective use of your meeting time, please schedule an appointment before visiting Heather)

-- Do NOT approach a company without approval from Heather Cross.
+- Do NOT approach a company without approval from the Development Office (Shams Khan and Heather Cross).

 If you are a departmental student organization, you should work with your departmental